Dimebag Darrell: Damageplan

 Abbott was dejected by the separation of Pantera; he felt that all he had worked for had been "ripped out from under [him]".
 As continuing Pantera without Anselmo likely would have resulted in a lengthy and expensive legal battle regarding the ownership of the "Pantera" brand, the Abbott brothers decided to form a new band.
 They recorded demos at Darrell's backyard studio in February 2003.
 Patrick Lachman of Halford joined as vocalist and Bob Kakaha was recruited on bass, and the band signed with Elektra Records later in 2003.
 The name of the band originally was New Found Power, but they later decided on Damageplan.
 New Found Power instead served as the title of the group's debut album, which was released on February 10, 2004.
 It did not near the commercial success of Pantera's major-label releases: it sold 44,000 copies in its first week to debut at No. 38 on the Billboard 200 and had sold a modest 160,000 copies by December.

 Damageplan spent most of 2004 on its Devastation Across the Nation tour.
 To rebuild a fanbase, the band toured nightclubs across the country.
-The members had planned to record a follow-up album.
-This did not materialize due to Abbott's murder at a show in Columbus, Ohio, on December 8, 2004.
+The members had planned to record a follow-up album, which did not materialize due to Abbott's murder at a show in Columbus, Ohio, on December 8, 2004.